 Your blog needs a home on the Web, and researching the right hosting provider is very important.
 Travel blogs often feature lots of photos and videos, so make sure you carefully evaluate potential hosts to make sure they’ve got the bandwidth, storage, and other features your new blog requires.

-As with any other blog, creating your own original content will be an another essential part of your success.
+As with any other blog, creating your own original content will be another essential part of your success.
 High-quality content that’s useful, actionable, and interesting to your target audience will go a long way toward building an following that can provide lucrative ad revenue or even be converted into customers for your inevitable travel book.
 And don’t forget the photos!
 Investing in quality photography gear (and training, if necessary) can have a big impact on your blog’s readership and shareability.

 In addition to the original content you’ll be sharing on your blog, smart use of social media in your promotional efforts can pay off handsomely.
 Engaging your audience and participating in discussions, as well as sharing a variety of content (rather than simply broadcasting your own) will go far in building and growing your online following and fandom.